Going Up is a single player puzzle platformer for the PC where you are a slime trying to escape a steampunk factory!

 Click here to download the game to play it for yourself!

 This game was selected to be developed as a final project in the University of Southern California’s Introduction to Game Development class.

 I spearheaded a two-person team in the ideation and iteration of core mechanics and level design.
 The levels are designed to create interesting puzzles through a simple set of mechanics.
 As part of this level design, I also tested the levels to ensure functionality and that they were challanging the player.

-I was responsible for over 80% of the programming within Unity.
+I was responsible for over 80% of the programming within Unity, which you can see a code sample here.
 As part of the project, I designed the stages with usability tutorialization principles to make teaching learning the game’s mechanics fun and engaging while also being educational.